praveenhonavar/Travel-Agency-Management-System/README.md

 ### ***Necessity of the project***

-- Nearly everyone goes on a vacation, for this ***Travel agency management system*** would play a vital role in planning a perfect trip.
+- Nearly everyone goes on a vacation :airplane:, for this ***Travel agency management system*** would play a vital role in planning a perfect trip.
 - The main purpose is to ***help tourism companies to manage its customers and trips***.